What is an Agile Product Roadmap?

 What Benefits does a Product Roadmap Provide?

-When should I Use a Product Roadmap?
+When should You Use a Product Roadmap?

 I usually create a product roadmap once I can confidently look beyond the next major release.
 If you cannot look further, then do not employ a roadmap!
 What’s more, I want to ensure that the assumptions about the target group, the needs to be addressed, and key aspects of the business model have been validated, as the picture below illustrates: